 - 3/4 cup sour cream

-Melt butter in a skillet.
-Add onion and cook on medium heat for about 5 minutes, until the onions start to change color.
+- Melt butter in a skillet.
+Add onion and cook on medium heat for about 5 minutes, until the onions start to change color and caramelize.